 What is your plan?
 How do you expect to reach your goals?
 How can your staff help you get there?
 What will help you run your team better?
 We encourage you to ask the hard questions.
 Nobody ever said it would be a breeze to get where you want to be.
 Get the feedback and take the criticism, it will only aid you in your process to becoming the coach you desire to be.
 No coach is perfect, each of us has faults but we can't fill the holes in our plan if they remain unnoticed or ignored.
 Bonus, once you know what your weaknesses are, you can ask for help and maybe give those tasks to a staff member that has a strength in those areas.
 This in turn will make your team stronger and feel more connected to the overall goals for your team.

 You will be amazed how much progress you can make when you take the time to control the controllable.
-Here at Streamline Teams, we believe in you and want to help you be successful.
-Stay excited, we have a big announcement coming on November 1st!
-We can't wait to share it with you!
+Here at Streamline Teams, we believe in you and your success!